hrtreza/SLAM-with-Gmapping-and-Moving-Base/README.md

     <li>Cancel the current goal:
         <ul>
             <li>take the current goal ID;</li>
-            <li>publish its to the topic move_base/cancel.</li>
+            <li>publish it to the topic move_base/cancel.</li>
         </ul>
     </li>
     <li>Be driven by the user through the keyboard (the list of commands is printed on the console).</li>
 </ol>

-You can change 3 constant values to modify some aspect of the program:
+You can change 3 constant values to modify some aspects of the program:
     <ul>
         <li>DIST: minimum distance from the wall with the driving assistance enabled.</li>
         <li>POS_ERROR: position range error.</li>